g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 The developers are represented throughout the game.
 The failure of <a href="http://web.archive.org/web/20160517101025/http://devblog.fortressoccident.com/">Fortress Accident</a> is their fear for their own fate.

-> NOVELTY DICEMAKER: They seemed to believe they were historical individuals on some *grand* quest.
+> NOVELTY DICEMAKER: They seemed to believe they were historical individuals on some *grand* quest.<br>
 > DRAMA - She sounds almost mocking when she says that.

 > They lacked the *will* to get things done.
 As their financial situation became more desperate, their ideas devolved from realistic to absolute insanity.
 We lost all of our money.
 High-art types never deliver.